Carpal tunnel syndrome

 Symptoms of CTS

 It is important for athletes to warm-up the wrist area before they engage in any serious training so that the risk of developing carpal tunnel syndrome is reduced.
 Isometric strength exercises (these are exercises where the muscles are contracted, but the limbs do not move) warm the wrists and nearby areas up and strengthen the muscles and improve blood flow.
 Below are a few exercises that will help to strengthen the wrist and reduce irritation.

 These simple exercises should be practiced each day, especially if one of the sports mentioned above are regularly performed.
 One thing to avoid is extreme flexion and extension because excessive flexion doubles the pressure applied to the median nerve, whereas extension virtually triples it.
-Only perform warm up and strength exercises as far as feels comfortable; pushing things too far can result in the condition you are trying to prevent.
+Only perform warm-up and strength exercises as far as it feels comfortable; pushing things too far can result in the condition you are trying to prevent.